 HOW I DISCOVERED PHOENIX

-New to the area, and wanting to find other gay men.
-I, quite openly, asked people where I worked, if they knew of any 'gay' bars in the downtown or midtown area, close to where I was staying.
+New to area, and wanting to find other gay men.
+I literally asked people where I worked, if they knew of any 'gay' bars in the downtown or midtown area, close to where I was staying.
 The only name I got was "The Redhead Lounge".
-I wound up hiking there the long way around but I finally found it on Broadway, near 39th St. I walked into circular bar with loads of red material and glass beads hanging decorously against the draping with red, flocked wall paper all around the room.
+I wound up hiking there the long way around but finally found it on Broadway, near 39th St. I walked into circular bar with loads of red material and glass beads hanging decorously against the draping with red, flocked wall paper all around the room.
 There was almost no one in the bar when I got there, other than Bobby, the bartender, but I noted a sign in the men's room that said Gays were welcome to come to the Westport Methodist church, which was very nearby, and to a meeting of Gays and Lesbians that would be held there that evening.

 Of course, I went.
 (The old expression, "Where do you meet a nice boy?...in church!")
 I met this young, blonde, Nordic looking couple, Dale and Donna, whom, I'd found out shortly after, were twins and both gay!
-Dale told me about an upcoming picnic that was being held by the Phoenix Society, and I could meet them there on the corner of Linwood and Paseo and go with them on the bus to the farm grounds it would be held.
+Dale told me about an upcoming picnic that was being held by the Phoenix Society, and I could meet them there on the corner of Linwood and Paseo and go with them on the bus to the farm grounds it would be held at.

-I had some trouble finding the place at first, as I wasn't expecting it to be a huge mansion of a house that we would be meeting at.
-I could never have known that day would change my life forever.
+I had some trouble finding the place at first, as I wasn't expecting it to be a huge mansion of a house we would be meeting at.
+I could not have known that day would change my life forever.
 It was at that picnic I met Drew Shafer and his mom, Phyllis Shafer, and the rest is history!